ECPI University Students Prove Resilient in Face of Pandemic

 Through a near-seamless transition, students are now attending class remotely.
 The creativity and encouragement of the faculty, and the flexibility and responsiveness from the students has helped everyone engage in this new format and provide some stability to students in the face of such uncertain times.

 As an institution, ECPI University has a rich history of adapting and refining educational technology which is now being used to make this transition a bit easier for students more accustomed to the classroom.
-Not long ago, ECPI University developed what's called the VCASTLE (Virtualization, Cloud, and Storage Technology Learning Environment) system which is designed to enhance the student experience by providing remote access to real equipment with built-in advanced operating systems and lab exercises.
+Not long ago, ECPI University developed what's called the VCASTLE (Virtualization, Cloud, and Storage Technology Learning Environment) System.
+The VCASTLE System is designed to enhance the student experience by providing remote access to real equipment with built-in advanced operating systems and lab exercises.
 That, combined with an array of industry-leading simulation and learning platform programs, allows students to experience remote learning in the most interactive and realistic way possible.

 "My instructors are using a variety of techniques to encourage engagement such as integrating the Microsoft Teams chat forums, team rooms for group work activities, the whiteboard to go through examples, as well as integrating Canvas Learning Management tools to engage students," says Charlotte Campus Director of Academic Affairs Laura Glading.
 "And the students are really interacting with each other.
 I have students sharing funny memes, jokes and even singing to the class to keep spirits high.
 With the uncertainty in our communities, we are coming together as a campus and a family to keep each other uplifted.